Tracking Antibiotic-Resistant Tuberculosis (Online CE Course)

 • Spread of Resistance: Global Emergency

-• After the first appearance of extensively drug-resistant tuberculosis (XDR-TB), which control measure was the MOST effective?
+• After the first appearance of extensively drug-resistant tuberculosis (XDR-TB), which control measure was the most effective?

 • Global View

-• Three Countries as Examples of TB Resistance and Challenges
+• Examples of TB Resistance and Challenges

 • India: TB Resistance and Challenges